 4. If you use knives, sharp objects or firearms in your work, make sure you check that you’ve removed them from your carry-on bags.
 These items should be in checked bags or left at home.

-Look around to make sure you are in the correct line and that you are aware of your surroundings.
+Stop - to make sure your boarding pass and identification are in order to hand to the screener.
+Look - around to make sure you are in the correct line and that you are aware of your surroundings.

 6. Stay hydrated.
 Try to drink about 8-ounces of water every few hours.
 Freeze a plastic bottle of water solid before your flight and drink any water that has melted before you go through the security checkpoint.
 If the water is frozen, you most likely will be able to take it through to the secure side of the airport.
 You can easily add water if there is space in the bottle from a water fountain.